(roe soo va STAT in)

 Eslicarbazepine: May decrease the serum concentration of Rosuvastatin.
 Monitor therapy

-Fusidic Acid (Systemic): May enhance the adverse/toxic effect of HMG-CoA Reductase Inhibitors.
+Fusidic Acid (Systemic): May enhance the adverse/toxic effect of HMG-CoA Reductase Inhibitors (Statins).
 Specifically, the risk for muscle toxicities, including rhabdomyolysis may be significantly increased.
 Management: Avoid concurrent use whenever possible.
 Use is listed as contraindicated in product characteristic summaries in several countries, although UK labeling suggests that use could be considered under exceptional circumstances and with close supervision.
 Avoid combination

 Gemfibrozil: May enhance the myopathic (rhabdomyolysis) effect of Rosuvastatin.
 Gemfibrozil may increase the serum concentration of Rosuvastatin.
 Management: If possible, avoid concomitant use of rosuvastatin with gemfibrozil.
 If concomitant can not be avoided, limit rosuvastatin to 10 mg/day (US recommendation) or 20 mg/day (Canadian recommendation).
 Monitor for signs/symptoms of rhabdomyolysis.
 Avoid combination